 Preferences - How to set Voyant to assume all surplus habitual income is saved

-This setting is found on the Preferences screen under Plan Preferences.
+This setting is found on the Plan settings > Calculation Settings

-If you prefer this to be the software’s default assumption going forward, as you create new client cases, make the same change in the adjacent Calculation Settings panel to the left side of the screen, under System Preferences.
+If you prefer this to be the software’s default assumption going forward, as you create new client cases, you can set this to be your subscription settings.
+How to set up custom plan settings for your subscription.

 What is considered surplus habitual income?